-North Korea tests missile it claims can reach 'anywhere in the world'
+North Korea claims missile can reach anywhere

 On Monday Liu Jieyi, China's ambassador to the UN, warned of the risk of escalating tensions on the peninsula.

-"Certainly we would like to see a deescalation of tension," he said in remarks to the press as China assumed the United Nations Security Council presidency for July.
+"Certainly we would like to see a de-escalation of tension," he said in remarks to the media as China assumed the United Nations Security Council presidency for July.

 "Certainly if tension goes up and goes up only then sooner or later it will get out of control and the consequences will be disastrous," Liu said.